SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Patient Bag (120 HP) stops moving at 30 HP or less, and explodes at 10 HP or less.<br/>The explosion is equivalent to a Big Landmine, so use arrows and punches<br/>to manage its HP to prevent it from exploding, or seal it with a Water Pot.

-Nigiri Boss turns Shiren into a riceball, reducing his defense to 0.<br/>It's extremely dangerous if your HP is low, or if there are other monsters nearby.<br/>Use Seal Staff, Shadow Scroll, Slumber Scroll, or Warp Grass if needed.<br/>If you have an Unlucky Staff or Twisty Grass, you can restock Large Riceballs.
+Nigiri Boss turns Shiren into an onigiri, reducing his defense to 0.<br/>It's extremely dangerous if your HP is low, or if there are other monsters nearby.<br/>Use Seal Staff, Shadow Scroll, Slumber Scroll, or Warp Grass if needed.<br/>If you have an Unlucky Staff or Twisty Grass, you can restock Large Onigiri.

 Snacky continues to appear until 20F, and can be problematic on these floors.<br/>16F is particularly risky since the monster table is smaller, resulting in a higher<br/>chance of a Monsoon Doll or Kamikaze being created.<br/>
 Porkchop and Boulder Beast can quickly end a run if you meet them in a hallway,<br/>so it's best to wait for them in a room if you don't have a Scout Bracelet.